Makhdoom Mohiuddin: Biography

 He is known as Shayar-e-Inquilab ('Poet of the Revolution').
 His ghazals and lyrics have been used in many Hindi films.
-Among his notable are the romantic ghazals: Ek Chameli Ke Mandve Taley, Aap Ki Yaad Aati Rahi Raat Bhar and Phir Chhidi Raat, Baat Phoolon Ki.
+Among his notable film lyrics are the romantic ghazals: Ek Chameli Ke Mandve Taley, Aap Ki Yaad Aati Rahi Raat Bhar and Phir Chhidi Raat, Baat Phoolon Ki.

-He was also a member of Andhra Pradesh Legislative Council from 1956 - 1969 and became opposition leader in Assembly and was one of the most popular political leaders across India.
+He was also a member of Andhra Pradesh Legislative Council from 1956 – 1969 and became opposition leader in the Assembly and was one of the most popular political leaders across India.
 He traveled to most of the European countries that existed under the umbrella of the Soviet Union and also visited Red China.
 While in Moscow he met Yuri Gagarin and wrote a poem on him.

 On 4 and 5 February 2008, programmes were organised in Hyderabad to mark his birth centenary celebrations in which Mahatma Gandhi Antarrashtriya Hindi Vishwavidyalaya Vibhuti Narain Rai, P. M. Bhargava, and Syed E. Hasnain participated.